willrabbermann/utilities/gentoo-utils/toggledistcc/README.md

 ## Notice ##
 It is important to remove "/usr/lib/distcc/bin:" from your PATH environment variable when you disable distcc.
 Running toggledistcc can not do this for you, as it is a child process and changes to PATH are not peristant when the program ends.
-I would restart your shell after using toggledistcc and check for distcc and update PATH in your .shellrc like so:
+Restart your shell after using toggledistcc and update PATH in your .shellrc like so:
 ```
 if [[ -d /usr/lib/distcc/ && -n $(grep distcc /etc/portage/make.conf) ]]; then
     if grep -q  "distcc" <<< "$PATH"; then